- Student AffairsStudent Affairs

 - The minimum fine for unauthorized entry into a confined space is $50.

-- The occupant or Facilities personnel (at the owner’s expense) will disassemble all bunks and lofts that were not approved by the Campus Fire Marshal.
-If an unapproved, constructed loft is found during an inspection or complaint, the Fire Marshal can order removal of the furniture and prohibit the resident from being able to construct it in the future.
+The occupant or Facilities personnel (at the owner’s expense) will disassemble all bunks and lofts that were not approved by the Campus Fire Marshal.
+If an unapproved, constructed loft is found during an inspection or complaint, the Fire Marshal can order removal of the furniture and prohibit the resident from reconstructing it in the future.
 Every bunk or loft must:

 a) be in compliance with all state building and fire-prevention regulations.